-asserting a broad theory of executive war powers, respectively, were no less entitled to legitimacy than judicial pronouncements.
-War presidents may be compelled to reject "constitutionally and/or morally erroneous" judicial decisions when to follow them would derogate from their duty to defend the nation.
-When presidents reject legally suspect or immoral interpretations of their war powers, their decisions, if in satisfaction of this duty, should "proceed untrammeled by even the threat of legal regulation and judicial review."
-While expansive executive power in war can impinge other branches and threaten liberties, since 9/11 Americans have accepted executive authority to read the Constitution to support detaining, interrogating, trying, and killing Islamists.
+asserting a broad theory of executive war powers, respectively, were no less entitled to legitimacy than judicial pronouncements.488 War presidents may be compelled to reject "constitutionally and/or morally erroneous"489 judicial decisions when to follow them would derogate from their duty to defend the nation.
+When presidents reject legally suspect or immoral interpretations of their war powers, their decisions, if in satisfaction of this duty, should "proceed untrammeled by even the threat of legal regulation and judicial review."490 While expansive executive power in war can impinge other branches and threaten liberties, since 9/11 Americans have accepted executive authority to read the Constitution to support detaining, interrogating, trying, and killing Islamists.

-Notwithstanding its democratic pedigree, executive war power is blocked by a raft of self-congratulating CLOACA scholars "standing heroically" to block its exercise.
-"IF]ear of unchecked presidential power . . . [wielded by] conservative administrations" may have impelled them to law school and the professoriate.
-"Is a cloacy of the professoriate of the professori
+Notwithstanding its democratic pedigree, executive war power is blocked by a raft of self-congratulating CLOACA scholars "standing heroically" to block its exercise.491 "[F]ear of unchecked presidential power . . . [wielded by] conservative administrations"492 may have impelled them to law school and the professoriate.493 CLOACA savages U.S. policies as violations of moral absolutes that fuel "[a] threat of tyrannical government . . . greater than whatever threat . . . the worst terrorists may pose."494 Some lament that, even if an argument from necessity supports U.S. war policies, "[i]t was once an unspeakable thought that our Constitution should have lacunaetemporal discontinuities within which nation-saving steps would be taken[,] blessed . . . by the brute necessities of survival."495 Harsher critics label the entire welter of anti-Islamist policies as an "effort to